-COMPENSATION OF DIRECTORS Board of Directors
+COMPENSATION OF DIRECTORS

 Prior to each Annual Meeting of Shareholders, the Compensation Committee reviews with its compensation consultant the appropriate level and form of compensation for non-employee directors and makes recommendations to the Board of Directors.
 In making non-employee director compensation recommendations, the Compensation Committee takes various factors into consideration, including the compensation consultant's review of the equity award and cash retainer elements of non-employee director compensation in terms of practice and pay level with respect to both the Company and companies comprising the same peer group used by the Compensation Committee in connection with its review of executive compensation, market trends, and the emphasis on equity to support alignment with shareholders.
-The Compensation based on its review and the Board of Directors made no changes to the director compensation level for fiscal year 2023.
+The Compensation Committee did not recommend any changes to non-employee director compensation based on its review and the Board of Directors made no changes to the director compensation level for fiscal year 2023.
 The Board of Directors approves all equity awards to be granted to non-employee directors on the date of the Annual Meeting of Shareholders as well as the amount of the annual cash retainer, paid in quarterly installments.